ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_labs/lab02.md

     print("Testing convertMtoW(0)...")
     ans = convertWageMtoW(0)
     expected = 0.0
-    if ans == expected:
+    if approximatelyEqual(ans, expected, epsilon):
         print("Correct!")
     else:
         print("Incorrect.
 Expected " + str(expected) + " but got " + str(ans))

 if __name__ == "__main__": main()

 ```

 Now when you run your code using F5 from the window, all the tests will run automatically.
+Notice that main uses the method approximatelyEqual, which we wrote above to compare floating point numbers taking into consideration roundoff error.
 Make sure you understanding the code above.
 What do you think the last line does?
 Talk to your partner, and if you have questions, ask the tutors or instructors.

 You can use either method to test your code throughut SPIS.
 Or you can check out [Option 3: Unit Testing](https://docs.python.org/3.7/library/unittest.html).